worldbank/metadata-editor-docs/docs/documenting_geographic.md

 ## The ISO 19100 metadata standards

-To make geographic information discoverable and to facilitate their dissemination and use, the ISO Technical Committee on Geographic Information/Geomatics (ISO/TC211) created a set of metadata standards to describe geographic **datasets** (ISO 19115-1 for vector datasets and ISO 19115-2 for raster datasets) and geographic **data services** (ISO 19119).
+To make geographic information easier to find, share, and use, the ISO Technical Committee on Geographic Information/Geomatics (ISO/TC211) developed a series of metadata standards.
+These describe **geographic datasets**—ISO 19115-1 for vector datasets and ISO 19115-2 for raster datasets—and **geographic data services** (ISO 19119).
+An XML specification of ISO 19115 is provided as ISO 19139.
+These standards have served as the foundation for various initiatives aiming to improve how geographic information is documented and managed, such as the [Open Geospatial Consortium (OGC)](https://www.ogc.org/), the [US Federal Geographic Data Committee (FDGC)](https://www.fgdc.gov/), the [European INSPIRE directive](https://inspire.ec.europa.eu), and more recently, [Research Data Alliance (RDA)](https://rd-alliance.org/).

-The ISO 19115-2 provides the necessary metadata elements to describe the structure of raster data.
-The ISO 19115-1 standard does not provide all necessary metadata elements needed to describe the structure of vector datasets.
-The description of data structures for vector data (also referred to as *feature types*) is therefore often omitted.
-The ISO 19110 standard solves that issue, by providing the means to document the structure of vector datasets (column names and definitions, codes and value labels, measurement units, etc.), which will contribute to making the data more discoverable and usable.
+While the ISO 19115-1 standard includes many important metadata elements, it does not provide all the components required to describe the structure of vector datasets (the *features* themselves).
+The ISO 19110 standard complements ISO 19115 by enabling documentation of a *feature catalog*, which details the structure and content of vector data files.

-This set of standards, known as the ISO 19100 series, have been "unified" into a common XML specification (ISO 19139).

-These standards served as the cornerstone of multiple initiatives to improve the documentation and management of geographic information such as the [Open Geospatial Consortium (OGC)](https://www.ogc.org/), the [US Federal Geographic Data Committee (FDGC)](https://www.fgdc.gov/), the [European INSPIRE directive](https://inspire.ec.europa.eu), or more recently the [Research Data Alliance (RDA)](https://rd-alliance.org/), among others.

-The ISO 19100 standards have been designed to cover the large scope of geographic information.
-The level of detail they provide goes beyond the needs of most data curators.
-What we use in the Metadata Editor is a subset of the standards, which focuses on what we consider as the most relevant metadata elements to describe and catalog geographic datasets and services.
+Collectively known as the ISO 19100 series, these standards are designed to address the broad requirements of geographic information.
+Their level of detail exceeds what most data curators need.
+For this reason, the Metadata Editor uses only a subset of these standards, focusing on the key metadata elements necessary for describing and cataloging geographic datasets and services.

 ## Documenting geographic datasets, series, and services

-### Geographic datasets
+### Geographic datasets:

 **Geographic datasets** Geographic datasets refers to the actual stored data about the Earth’s features, phenomena, or events.
 Geographic datasets "identify and depict geographic locations, boundaries and characteristics of features on the surface of the earth.
 Geographic datasets can be vector data (points, lines, polygons) or raster data (grids, pixels, imagery).
 They include geographic coordinates (e.g., latitude and longitude) and data associated to geographic locations (...)".
 (Source: https://www.fws.gov/gis/) The ISO 19115 standard defines the structure and content of the metadata to be used to document geographic datasets.
 The ISO 19115 standard is split into two parts covering:
 - ***vector data*** (ISO 19115-1), and
 - ***raster data*** including imagery and gridded data (ISO 19115-2).
-The elements of ISO 19115 are included in the XML specification ISO 19139.

 *Vector* and *raster* spatial datasets are built with different structures and formats.
 The following summarizes how these two categories differ and how they can be processed using the R software.
 The descriptions of vector and raster data provided in this chapter are adapted from:
    - https://gisgeography.com/spatial-data-types-vector-raster/
    - https://datacarpentry.org/organization-geospatial/02-intro-vector-data/index.html]

-#### Vector data
+#### Vector data (ISO 19115-1)

 Vector data are comprised of **points**, **lines**, and **polygons** (areas).